gokul-krishna/Article-Recommendation-System/README.md

 ### Web server

-Besides those core functions, I also built a web server using flask.
-See the video on [how to launch a flask web server at Amazon](https://www.youtube.com/watch?v=qQncEJL6NHs&t=156s).
-We need to use [gunicorn](http://gunicorn.org/) because the "... *Flask’s built-in server is not suitable for production as it doesn’t scale well and by default serves only one request at a time.*" (from the doc).
+I built a flask wapper around these functionalities.
+I used [gunicorn](http://gunicorn.org/) because the "... *Flask’s built-in server is not suitable for production as it doesn’t scale well and by default serves only one request at a time.*" (from the doc).
 See [Standalone WSGI Containers](http://flask.pocoo.org/docs/1.0/deploying/wsgi-standalone/) for more on using flask with gunicorn.
 The server should respond to two different URLs: the list of articles is at `/` and each article is at something like `/article/business/353.txt`.
 The BBC corpus in directory `bbc` is organized with topic subdirectories and then a list of articles as text files:

 <img src="imgs/bbc.png" width=300>